srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 ## Exercise 2: Create new Individual Enrollment (Symmetric keys) in DPS

-In this exercise, you will create a new Individual Enrollment for a device within the Device Provisioning Service (DPS) using Symmetric key attestation.
+In this exercise, you will create a new individual enrollment for a device within the Device Provisioning Service (DPS) using _symmetric key attestation_.

 ### Task 1: Create the enrollment